 Evaluation: Final grades will be based on the following categories:

 Binder/Backpack Check Binders will be checked and graded in the AVID class weekly.
-Binders and/or backbacks will be graded for organization, Cornell notes, materials & supplies, a completed daily planner, and daily “to do” lists.
+Binders and/or backpacks will be graded for organization, Cornell notes, materials & supplies, a completed daily planner, and daily “to do” lists.
 If you are absent for Binder Check, due to illness, you may request a Binder Check on the day you return.
 Additional binder checks may randomly occur throughout the year so binders must be organized at all times.
-A minimum of five (5) pages of Cornell notes/learning logs are required for each class each week.
-At least three (3) pages are required for AVID.
+A minimum of three (3) pages of Cornell notes/learning logs are required for five classes per week.

 Class work , Homework, & Projects Class work and homework assignments are designed to help students to develop personally and academically and to ultimately prepare them for college and a career.
 Essays will be written in MLA format.
 There will be numerous individual and group projects each semester.
 Tutorial Students will be graded on each tutorial session.
 Students earn points for their questions, participation, and reflection during the tutorial process.
 Since tutorials are a collaborative effort, students must be present and participate to receive credit.
 Students who are absent due to illness may make up points by completing a one page writing assignment from a provided list.
 Tutors will assist students on their path towards arriving at answers, but they will not provide the answers for students.